detomon/bliplay/SYNTAX.md

 ]
 ```

 Tracks can be assigned to slots (like groups) as well, using the syntax `[track:<wave>:<number> ...]`.
-This is usually not needed, although it can be usefull when calling [groups of different tracks](#calling-group-from-other-tracks).
+This is usually not needed, although it can be useful when calling [groups of different tracks](#calling-group-from-other-tracks).

 ### Global Track

-The global track is a separate track, which contains all commands, that are not inside a `[track ...]` declaration.
+The global track is a separate track, which contains all commands that are not inside a `[track ...]` declaration.

 ## Custom Waveforms